-- By-law, generally 2-5 metres from the edge of the right-of-way.
-Maximum and minimum setbacks and build-to lines shall be guided by urban design guidelines for the VMC Figures A-L appended to this plan and shall be included in the Zoning By-law.
-Front setbacks of up to 5 metres may be appropriate along retail streets, including those identified in Schedule H, to provide an extension of the public realm and accommodate retail displays, street furniture and restaurant patios.
-In areas that are predominantly residential within each precinct, a setback of generally 3-5 metres from streets and open spaces will provide for front yards, gardens or patios and stairs.
-Along the eastern edge of the Black Creek Greenway corridor between Highway 7 and Interchange Way, identified in Schedule D, buildings generally shall be set back a minimum of 2-5 metres from the greenway corridor, with setback distance and design interface guided by the VMC Urban Design Guidelines and subject to review through the development approval process. - 8.7.4 Small-scale park supporting uses (cafes, vendors, kiosks, etc.) in parks and Public Squares are exempt from setback requirements.
-Their precise location will be determined through Site Plan Review and shall be subject to urban design guidelines and applicable by-laws and regulations, to the satisfaction of the City. - 8.6.48.7.5 Generally, mid-rise and high-rise buildings shall contribute to a consistent street wall that is at least 2 to 3 storeys high at the build-to line. - 8.6.58.7.6 Other than features such as balconies, bay windows, canopies, awnings, and signage, public art, patios, porticos, and stairs and ramps where appropriate, no building elements above ground should be located in a setback zone.
+8.6.3 Buildings generally shall be built to a consistent build-to line defined in the Zoning By-law, generally 2-5 metres from the edge of the right-of-way.
+Maximum and minimum setbacks and build-to lines shall be guided by Figures A-L appended to this plan and included in the

+Zoning By-law.
+Front setbacks of up to 5 metres may be appropriate along retail streets, including those identified in Schedule IH, to provide an extension of the public realm and accommodate retail displays, street furniture and restaurant patios.
+In areas that are predominantly residential within each precinct, a setback of 3-5 metres from streets and open spaces will provide for front yards, gardens or patios and stairs.
+Along the Black Creek Greenway identified in Schedule D, buildings shall be set back a minimum of 5 metres from the greenway.

+- 8.6.4 Generally, mid-rise and high-rise buildings shall contribute to a consistent street wall that is at least 3 storeys high at the build-to line. - 8.6.5 Other than canopies, awnings and signage, and stairs and ramps where appropriate, no building elements above ground should be located in a setback zone.
 This zone should be designed to serve the ground floor uses and feature high quality landscape treatments.
 Front yard fencing, where appropriate, shall be low, generally no higher than 0.9 metres, and built of attractive, long-lasting materials.
-Where underground parking is located beneath a setback zone, its design and construction shall not prevent the planting of trees, where appropriate, and shall consider utility requirements.
+Where underground parking is located beneath a setback zone, it shall not prevent the planting of trees, where appropriate, and shall consider utility requirements.